-Apart from the cost of the textbooks for each paper we aim to visit the Supreme Court and Parliament each year.
+Apart from the cost of the textbooks we aim to visit the Supreme Court and Parliament each year.
 Students are asked to pay for their travel and lunch on these occasions.
-There is no charge at present for the tours themselves.
-We also endeavor to attend a revision conference in the second year for which there is a charge.
-We have been fortunate to have a number of speakers visit in the past, at present there is no charge for these events.
+We also plan to attend the British Library Campus to Congress event in the second year for which there is a charge.
+We have been fortunate to have several speakers visit in the past, at present there is no charge for these events.
 If there is significant interest and opportunity we would also like to run a trip to Washington in the future, naturally this will be optional and subject to an additional charge.